 \section{Gaussian Lipschitz spaces.}

 We want to define Lipschitz spaces associated to the Gaussian measure.
 First, observe that the spaces $L^p(\gamma)$ are not in general closed under the action of the classical translation operator $\tau_yf(x) = f(x+y)$, see \cite{PinUr}.
-In the classical case, the Poisson semigroup provides of an alternative characterization of the Lipschitz spaces, see \cite{se70}, we will follow this approach, using the Poisson-Hermite semigroup, to define Gaussian Lipschitz spaces.
+In the classical case, the Poisson semigroup provides an alternative characterization of the Lipchitz spaces, see \cite{se70}, we will follow this approach, using the Poisson-Hermite semigroup, to define Gaussian Lipchitz spaces.
 First we need the following key result, \begin{proposition} Suppose $f \in L^{\infty}(\gamma)$ and $\alpha >0$.
 Let $k$ and $l$ be two integers both greater than $\alpha$.
 The two conditions

 and

 are equivalent.
 Moreover, the smallest $A_{\alpha,k}$ and $A_{\alpha,l}$ holding in the above inequalities are comparable. \end{proposition} \dem It suffices to prove that if $k > \alpha$,

 and